 Rugby Stretches and Flexibility Exercises

-Rugby stretching exercises to improve your performance and do away with rugby injuries for good.
+Rugby stretches to improve your performance and do away with rugby injuries for good.

 The origin of rugby can be traced to 1823 when William Webb Ellis, a student at the Rugby school, first picked up the ball and ran with it during a game of football.
 It is also said that it developed in Scandinavia from a Viking game called Knappan.
 Another theory is that it originated from the 6th century Roman sport of Harpastrum.